 10,000 volunteers needed to help homeless people this Christmas

-Crisis at Christmas 2015 runs from 23 – 30 December.
-With two new centres set to open their doors this year, Crisis need over 10,000 volunteers to make Crisis at Christmas happen for thousands of homeless people.
-As well as warmth, companionship and hot meals, centres in London, Birmingham, Newcastle, Coventry and Edinburgh will provide guests with healthcare and specialist advice on housing, work and benefits.
+Crisis at Christmas 2016 runs from 23 – 30 December and more than 10,000 volunteers will be needed to make it happen for guests this year.
+As well as warmth, companionship and hot meals, guests in London, Birmingham, Newcastle, Coventry and Edinburgh will receive healthcare and specialist advice on housing, work and benefits

-The centres are run by volunteers from all walks of life and offer a huge variety of roles, including:
+The centres are run by thousands of volunteers from all walks of life.
+Registration is now open at crisis.org.uk/volunteer with a huge variety of roles on offer, including:

-• General volunteers, who chat to guests, serve food, sort bedding and make sure the centres are happy, welcoming places to be both day and night
+- General volunteers, who chat to guests, serve food, sort bedding and make sure the centres are happy, welcoming places to be.

-Homelessness has increased markedly in recent years, with rough sleeping rising by 55% since 2010 and by 14% in the last year alone.
+Homelessness has increased markedly in recent years, with rough sleeping more than doubling since 2010, rising by 30% in the last year alone.

 Jon Sparkes, chief executive of Crisis, said: